fbargaglistoffi/CRE_applications/README.md

 ### MEDICARE: Air Pollution Exposure -> Mortality

-Individual-level analysis of the heterogeneity in the exposure to PM2.5 effect on mortality using MEDICARE (private dataset).
+Individual-level analysis of the heterogeneity in the exposure to PM2.5 effect on mortality using Medicare.
+All data needed to evaluate the conclusions in the paper are present in the paper and/or the Supplementary Materials.
+Medicare patient individual-level data are stored at a Level-3 secured data platform on Research Computing Environment, supported by the Institute for Quantitative Social Science in the Faculty of Arts and Sciences at Harvard University.
+Those interested in the original data can contact the corresponding author.
 ```r
 "CRE_applications/experiments/medicare.R"
 ```